BetonQuest/BetonQuest/docs/API/ConfigurationFiles.md

 This frees you from the hassle of updating the `configVersion` key in the default resource file every time you add a patch.

 !!! warning "Reloading Behaviour"
-    When reloading the `ConfigurationFile`, it loads a new `ConfigurationSection` from the related file and replaces the old root.
+    When reloading the `ConfigAccessor`, it loads a new `ConfigurationSection` from the related file and replaces the old root.
     This means that all references to old child `ConfigurationSection` in your code will be outdated and need to be updated.
-    Therefore, the best way to work with the `ConfigurationFile` is to pass it to your classes.
+    Therefore, the best way to work with the `ConfigAccessor` is to pass it to your classes.
 Don't pass its children.
-    While querying the `ConfigurationFile` you can use child `ConfigurationSection` as usual, just don't store them.
+    While querying the `ConfigAccessor` you can use child `ConfigurationSection` as usual, just don't store them.

-## Updating ConfigurationFiles
+## Updating Configurations

 When you just want to add a new option to the config, you can simply add it to your config's resource file.
 It will automatically be added to the users existing config.
-However, if you want to edit existing options you need to use the config patcher.
+However, if you want to edit existing options, you need to use the config patcher.

-The config patcher automatically updates all configs loaded using the `ConfigurationFile` API.
+The config patcher automatically updates all configs loaded using the `ConfigAccessor` APIs `createPatching` methods.
 This is needed when changes are made to the existing config format.
 This patcher only works on configuration files!
-It's not used for files that contain quests as these should not be loaded with the `ConfigurationFile` API.
+It's not used for files that contain quests as these should not be loaded with the `createPatching` methods.
 The patching progress is configured in a dedicated patch file per config file.

 ### The Patch File
-Whenever a resource file is loaded using BetonQuest's `ConfigurationFile` API, a "_resourceFileName.patch.yml_" file is searched in the same directory the resource file is located.
+Whenever a resource file is loaded using BetonQuest's `createPatching` method, a "_resourceFileName.patch.yml_" file is searched in the same directory the resource file is located.
 It contains the configuration for all patches that need to be applied.
 Each patch contains configurations for "transformers" that apply changes to the resource file before it's loaded.
 Let's take a look at an example: